Top of Page Logo

 Mike James guides us through the mine field of subtle changes that Triumph made to fork components during the years 1968 and 1969.
 Part numbers, specs, and illustrations to help you sort out your late-sixties Triumph front end.
 (PDF, 5.3mb)

-NOTE: StuartMac, Triumphrat.net Vintage & Veteran Triumph moderator takes exception to a) the reason proposed by Mike for the increase in width of the 1969 model year forks, and b) Mike's suggestion that some later 1968 sliders required unified thread hardware.
-You can read Stuart's posts here and here.
+NOTE: For what it's worth, Triumphrat Vintage & Veteran moderator StuartMac seems to take exception to a) Mike's proposed reason for increased width of the 1969 model year forks, and b) Mike's suggestion that some later 1968 sliders required unified thread hardware.
+Read his posts here and here.

 Photo showing all the parts for a 1969 Triumph 650 front fork